retooth2/xenharmlib/doc/prim_seq.rst

 Sequences can also be tested for equivalency.
 This means that not frequencies are compared, but frequencies normalized to the first base interval, making e.g. "C4 and C5" the same.
-Like equality this can also be tested across origin contexts as long as they have the same equivalency interval
+Like equality, this can also be tested across origin contexts as long as they have the same equivalency interval
 ratio: